dartmouth-cs98/hack-a-thing-21f-1-julian/README.md

 ## What you built?

-For my hack-a-thing, I tried to build __custom shaders__ in Unity through code and shader graphs!
-Shaders are used to calculate the color of every rendered pixel based on lighting and Materials.
+* For my hack-a-thing, I tried to build __custom shaders__ in Unity through code and shader graphs!
+* Shaders are used to calculate the color of every rendered pixel based on lighting and Materials.
+* Spent a lot of time looking at documentation for both the CG/HLSL shader language.

 __Screenshots!__
 ![Screenshot1](imgs/snip01.PNG)